EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.stat.md

 ### tools.math.stat.rand_ps

 Generate a random time series with a given power spectrum.
-Package: Util.stat Description: Generate a random realization of a time series with a given power spectrum (e.g., power-law) and optional gaussian
+Package: Util.stat Description: Generate a random realization of a time series with a given power spectrum (e.g., power-law) and optional gaussian measuments errors.